 The Receiver has resolved the bulk of the clawback cases brought against Profiteers and non-profit organizations.
-All clawback cases which were pending in district court have been resolved.
-The remaining clawback cases are either pending or will be pending in arbitration.
-The Receiver has filed four arbitrations (corresponding to five clawback cases previously filed in court), seeking to recover fraudulent transfers of approximately \$19,636,477.89, which includes false profits in the amount of approximately \$6,480,903.12.
-The Receiver also intends to file five additional arbitrations (corresponding to 18 clawback cases previously filed in court), which will likely seek to recover fraudulent transfers of approximately \$17,271,897.93, which includes false profits of approximately \$3,552,991.52.
+All clawback cases which were pending in district court have been resolved.23 As discussed above, final awards have been rendered in two arbitration matters.
+The Receiver has filed a motion to confirm one of these awards and a motion to vacate the other.
+(See Section V.E.1 above).
+All but one of the remaining clawback cases are pending in arbitration.24 The Receiver has filed six arbitrations (corresponding to 18 clawback cases previously filed in court), seeking to recover fraudulent transfers of approximately \$31,068,254.77, which includes false profits in the amount of approximately \$8,959,119.28.
+The Receiver may also file one additional arbitration (corresponding to one clawback case previously filed in court), which would seek to recover fraudulent transfers of approximately \$191,959.12, which includes false profits of approximately \$46,959.12.
 The Receiver is hopeful that the arbitrators will award him the recovery of these fraudulent transfers.
-At a minimum, the Receiver hopes that the arbitrators will rule as the District Court did and award the amount of false profits to the Receiver.
+At a minimum, the Receiver hopes that the arbitrators will rule as the arbitrator in Whitlock and the District Court did and award the amount of false profits to the Receiver.
 However, given the inherent risk in litigation, there is no guarantee that the Receiver will be able to recover these transfers.
-Many of the respondents in these arbitrations are vigorously defending them and these cases will be pending before various arbitrators which may lead to inconsistent rulings.
+Many of the respondents in these arbitrations are vigorously defending them and these cases will be pending before various arbitrators which may lead to more inconsistent rulings.

-As previously mentioned, two Profiteers in cases before the district court have filed appeals of the judgments awarded against them.
-The judgments against these two Profiteers total \$1,042,803.62.
+As previously mentioned, three Profiteers in cases before the district court have filed appeals of the judgments awarded against them.
+The judgments against these three Profiteers total \$1,688,445.29.